The Slow Safari

 The organizer is not responsible for any damage to personal equipment during the event.

-Participants should be comfortable with moderate cycling (30-60km per day) on mixed terrain.
+Participants should be comfortable with moderate cycling (25-30km per day) and short hikes (Tiffin Top).

 Participants with pre-existing medical conditions must consult their physician before participating and inform the event organizers.